Parallel Best Arm Identification in Heterogeneous Environments: Technical Overview of The Main Result

-\paragraph{Challenges with Non-IID Data.} The above arguments for best arm identification on IID data are applied to non-adaptive algorithms.
-For adaptive algorithms, only in the case when $n \le K$ (that is, when the number of arms is no more than the number of agents), we can show that adaptive pulls do {\em not} have much advantage against non-adaptive pulls in each round by using a coupling argument.
-This is why only an ${\Omega}(\log K)$ round lower bound can be proved for adaptive algorithms that achieve an $\tilde{\Omega}(K)$ speedup in \cite{TZZ19}.
-In fact, this is the best that one can achieve, because there is an almost matching upper bound result for adaptive algorithms in the same paper.
-However, for non-IID data, our goal is to prove an ${\Omega}(\log n)$ round lower bound even for adaptive algorithms that achieve an $\tilde{\Omega}(K)$ speedup.
-As a result, we will need to design a new, harder input distribution that takes advantage of the non-IID property of the data distributions.
+The lower bound proof using generalized round elimination in \cite{TZZ19} was carried out on non-adaptive algorithms in the homogeneous CL setting.
+For adaptive algorithms, only in the case when $n \le K$ (that is, the number of arms is no more than the number of agents), we can show that adaptive pulls do {\em not} have much advantage against non-adaptive pulls via a coupling argument.
+This is why in \cite{TZZ19}, only a $\Omega\left(\frac{\log \min\{K, n\}}{\log\log \min\{K, n\}}\right)$ round lower bound can be proved for adaptive algorithms.
+As mentioned, for the heterogeneous CL setting, our goal is to prove an ${\Omega}\left(\frac{\log n}{\log\log n}\right)$ round lower bound for adaptive algorithms for any value $n$.
+To this end, we must design a new, harder input distribution that leverages the heterogeneous property of the data distributions.

-\paragraph{Idea $1$: An Interleaved Local Mean Construction.} Our new input distribution for non-IID data is easier to visualize with two agents, Alice and Bob, but it can easily be extended to multiple agents.
+{\bf An Interleaved Local Mean Construction.\ \ } Our new input distribution for heterogeneous data is easier to visualize with two agents, Alice and Bob, but it can easily be extended to multiple agents.

-For simplicity, we only focus on the ${\Omega}(K)$ speedup case, though our lower bound result covers the entire speedup-round tradeoff.
-We will again use some simple constants instead of the actual parameters and ignore terms that are not critical for the illustration.
+We will focus on the ${\Omega}(\log n)$ round case (ignoring a $\log\log$ factor), while our lower bound result covers the entire time-round tradeoff.
+The formal definition of our hard input distribution and its properties can be found in Section~\ref{sec:hard-distribution}.

 Our hard input distribution has $L = \Theta(\log n)$ terms, with odd terms held by Alice and even terms held by Bob.
 The global mean of each arm can be written as